goyek/goyek/README.md

 git add --chmod=+x goyek.sh goyek.ps1
 ```

-### Task registration
+### Defining tasks

-The registered tasks are required to have a non-empty name.

-A task with a given name can be only registered once.
+You can define a task with a given (non-empty) name only once.

 During task registration it is possible to add a dependency
 to another registered task.

-When the flow is processed,
-it makes sure that the dependency is executed
-before the given task is run.
+The dependencies are executed in sequential order.
+Therefore, if possible, you should order them from the fastest
+to the slowest.
 Each task will be executed at most once.

-Task action is a function which is executed when a task is executed.
+The task action is a function which is executed when a task is executed.
 It is not required to set a action.
 Not having a action is very handy when registering "pipelines".